 New York!
 Pizza!
 The Yankees!
 A big ass waterfall!
 Sorry for screaming, it's the New Yorker in me.
 Look, we don't need to tell you how big of a deal you are.
 I mean, you're home to 1 out of every 38 people in this country.
 With a rep that huge, you have to set an example by making your voice heard in the polls.
 Face it, without democracy, your government wouldn't have been able to vote against bringing e-scooters to NYC.
-New York has two main elections in 2022: Its primary election will take place on June 28, and the general will be held on November 8.
 Here's everything you need to know about voting in the Empire State.

 How do I make sure I'm registered to vote?

 Can I register the same day I want to vote?

 Can I vote by mail?

 How do I cast my ballot?

 SINCE YOU LAST VOTED…

 Since 2020, it’s gotten easier to cast your ballot in New York.
 Here are the changes you need to pay attention to: